PythonLogicPuzzle/LogicPuzzleProduct/wordle/ReadMe.md

 # Wordle Solver

-Install GitHub Desktop, Virtual Studio Code, and npm (if necessary)
+Install GitHub Desktop, Virtual Studio Code, and npm (if necessary) Do Steps 1 and 2 only once since files should be compiled in the same folder.
 1. Press the green "<> Code" button and then press open with Github Desktop
 2. Clone the repository and open it on Virtual Studio Code.
 3. On the left hand side you should see files of the Wordle Solver along with Outline, Timeline, and NPM Script.